-In writing this blog, I recalled some years back when I shared an eagle story circulating on the internet with my teachers.
-It was inspirational and they were in need of encouragement.
-When I did some research on this story and I found that it was presented as factual by some internet users, even though it was not factual. (snopes.com/fact-check/rebirth-of-the-eagle/).
-Although it was fictional, a Jewish folklore, I knew it inspired my teachers.
-The folklore, was based on Psalm 103:5 and it compared a Christian’s spiritual rebirth to an eagle’s renewal.
+In writing this blog, I recalled some years back when I shared an eagle story circulating on the internet.
+It was inspirational and the people with whom I shared were in need of encouragement.
+When I did some research on this story and I found that it was a Jewish fictional Jewish folklore presented as factual by some internet users, even though it was not totally factual. (snopes.com/fact-check/rebirth-of-the-eagle/).
+The story was based on Psalm 103:5 and it compared a Christian’s spiritual rebirth to an eagle’s renewal.

 In the narrative, at some point around 40, the eagle’s talons become so long and inflexible that it cannot grip its prey; its beak becomes dull and curved and its wings become heavy as its feathers stick to its breast.
 So the eagle has to choose whether to die or choose a renewal process.
 This renewal is compared with an individual’s choice of repenting of their sin and accepting Jesus as their Savior in what believers call rebirth or being born again. (snopes.com/fact-check/rebirth-of-the-eagle/)

 The eagle chooses the renewal, an excruciating 150 day transformation.
 The aging eagle ascends to the top of a mountain for the 150 day period.
 It is there that he awaits a new beak after he hits his old beak against a rock until it breaks.
 It then pulls its talons/claws out with its new beak and when the new claws grow out, it plucks out its old feathers to grow new ones.
 The eagle remains on the mountaintop for about 5 months until it has recovered.
 According to the narrative, the eagle can then live up to 30 or 40 more years.